jeremyckahn/misfit/README.md

 misfit
 ````

-You can also hit the "C" key before selecting a command to copy it to your clipboard upon selecting it.
-This is handy for later pasting back into your BASH prompt so that it can be added to your BASH history.
+You can also hit the "C" key to copy the highlighted command to your clipboard.

 ## Supported platforms